Center on Early Learning & Youth Development

 Hannah Anonson is the Early Learning Project Specialist at TRI since March 2015.
 She earned her degree at Western Oregon University in Geography and Communications.
 Hannah's primary expertise in Oregon's Quality Rating and Improvement System, Central Coordination of Child Care Resource and Referral and NaccrrAware.

 Cheri Freedman has worked for the Center on Early Learning since 2014 in different roles and is currently a Database Specialist and Information Systems Analyst.
 She earned her Bachelors of Business Administration in Operations Management at The University of Houston in Texas and completed her Masters of Science in Management and Information Systems from Western Oregon University.
 Her primary expertise is in Data Analysis, Systems Development, and Project Management.
 She has over 20 years of experience providing support to different industries including telecommunications, universities, community healthcare, and the federal government.

 Debbie has worked at The Research Institute since 1996.
 She came to TRI after graduating from WOU with a B.S. in business and working for 6 years in the staffing industry.
-She was originally hired as the office manager, but since 2003 has been in the Center on Early Learning as a project specialist.
-Developing systems, processes and procedures that enable the work of the Center to be accomplished is her specialty.
-In her spare time she enjoys traveling, gardening, hiking with her dog, doing DIY projects around the house and enjoying a nice glass of wine while taking in a beautiful view.
+She was originally hired as the office manager, but since 2003 has been in the Center on Early Learning and Youth Development as a project specialist.
+She enjoys the challenges that come with making impactful systems changes.
+Helping to develop the processes, routines, procedures and forms that enable this important to be completed efficiently and effectively is her specialty.

 Robyn Lopez Melton